napengam/phpWebSocketServer/webClient/README.md

 # Example

 ## socketWebClient.js

-JavaScript to connect to the server.
+Use this JavaScript to connect to the server.

+The server sends JSON encoded messages in the form of `{'opcode':code, /*messag depeding on opcode*/}` Opcodes that are handled inside this script.
+- ready
+- next
+- close

+**Note** every message send to the server is acknowledged by the server
+with an opcode 'next'.

+This script handles my required dialog right after the handshake is done and the connection
+is established.

+- the server sends opcode 'ready'
+- the script sends back a generated UUID. `{'opcode':'uuid', 'message':uuid}`
+With this UUID the client registers with the server
+- The serve sends a message with opcode 'next'
+signaling that the client can send the next message.

-This script also sends very long messages in chunks of `chunksize=6+1204`.
+This script also sends very long messages in chunks of `chunksize=6 * 1204`.

 ## testWithWebSocket.php